mattchley/learningComputer/Problems/Stack problem 1-Valid Parentheses.md

 5. As we iterate through the loop is the stack ends up empty we have valid parentheses if not it is invalid.
 ## Notes
 The flow that occurs with "({})"
-	1. The loop grabs "(" and the stack is empty
+	1. The loop grabs "(" and the stack is "("
 	2. Object.values is looking for an opening parenthesis and push to the stack
-	3. The loop grabs "{" and the stack is  and repeats steps 2 & 3
+	3. The loop grabs "{" and repeats steps 2 & 3 stack is "(", "{"
-	4. The loop grabs "}" and the stack is empty
+	4. The loop grabs "}"
 	5. We hit the first if block and push to the stack